dolthub/dolt/doc/cli-tour.md

 ## noms sync

 You can work with Noms databases that are remote exactly the same as you work with local databases.
-But it's frequently useful to move data to a local machine, for example, if you intend to make local changes.
+But it's frequently useful to move data to a local machine, for example, to make a private fork or to work with the data disconnected from the source database.

 Moving data in Noms is done with the `sync` command.
 Note that unlike Git, we do not make a distinction between _push_ and _pull_.
 It's the same operation in both directions: